 Cellulose extracted from mengkuang leaves (Pandanus tectorius) was used in this research for the preparation of cellulose nanocrystals (CNC).
 Sulfuric acid (60 wt%) hydrolysis was carried out over different time to produce nanocrystals.
 The effects of hydrolysis time on the morphology, chemical structure and crystallinity index of CNC were investigated using transmission electron microscopy (TEM), Fourier transform infrared spectroscopy (FTIR), and X-ray diffraction (XRD).
-The results displayed that the acid degradation process starts via expanding the cellulose chains and the degradation process is dependent on the time of hydrolysis as well as the crystalline domains of cellulose change in the chemical no structure of the nanocrystals during the hydrolysis reaction.
+The results displayed that the acid degradation process starts via expanding the cellulose chains and the degradation process is dependent on the time of hydrolysis as well as the crystalline domains of cellulose fibres.
+FTIR results showed that and diminishing product quality. change in the chemical structure of the nanocrystals during the hydrolysis reaction.
 The results demonstrated that the optimum hydrolysis time to produce cellulose nanocrystals from mengkuang cellulose, with crystallinity index about 74% and aspect ratio of 15, was 45 min at 45 °C using 60 wt% H2SO4.

-Dr. Mimi Hani binti Abu Bakar
+Dr. Mimi Hani Binti Abu Bakar